-The children also have access to a large climbing frame, trim trail and an astro turf playing field, as well as a variety of outdoor learning spaces including a pond area, sensory garden, wild garden and "growing area".
+The children also have access to a large climbing frame, trim trail and an astro turf playing field, as well as a variety of outdoor learning spaces including a sensory garden, wild garden and "growing area".

-The growing area is managed by the school Gardening Club run by a member of staff, with the help of parent volunteers.
 During the year a wide range of organic produce is grown, harvested and then given to our school chef to be used in our school lunches.
 The development of our growing area has been a school priority as it is very much part of the school’s commitment to healthy eating and promoting the education of sourcing food and sustainability.

 Our fantastic Reception block has a designated play/outside learning environment that provides further opportunities for children to learn and practise new skills in an environment outside the classroom.
 This area has been carefully designed to be a fun and exciting space to take learning to the next level.